 2. Record classes ahead of time

 - classes are recorded on tablets, PCs or at a blackboard in a lecture hall

 - some student activities can be carried out live for students attending in person and remotely (50–100% of the regular class time).

 Teachers can decide which method to use based on their learning objectives.
 However, they must inform their sections of the method they choose.

 Staff from the Teaching Support Center (CAPE) and the Center for Digital Education (CEDE) – has developed a Flexible Teaching web page with guidelines and a variety of helpful materials.
 You can view the web page at https://go.epfl.ch/flexible-teaching/.
 The CAPE and CEDE also hold regular workshops on flexible teaching methods.
 Furthermore, the Flexible Teaching helpdesk is open from 9am to 5pm, Monday to Friday.
 If you would like assistance, please send an email to [email protected].

 The use of PhD assistants and other student assistants should be discussed with the section.
 Sections that employ guest lecturers who don’t have personal assistants should plan to provide some type of assistance.
 For classes that are streamed live and recorded at the same time, we suggest an assistant in the room to help with the streaming, recording, Q&A, etc. The sections must be informed of this need.

-Many students had trouble connecting to the various systems this spring and experienced “videoconference fatigue.”
+Many students had trouble connecting to the various systems last spring and experienced “videoconference fatigue.”
 We therefore believe it’s important to record parts of the class that contain content.
 We recommend using the “live” time, when all the students are attending either in person or remotely, to run more interactive activities so that students can ask questions and get feedback on what they’ve learned.
 We also suggest holding exercise sessions one week after any streamed classes.

 Students also said that being on campus regularly and seeing teachers face to face is important to them, but there was no clear preference for streamed versus prerecorded classes.
 However, students did say that with online classes, they would like to have more opportunities for interacting with teachers and asked that we prioritize interactive teaching methods.